yuan-kuan/fp-tailwindcss-svelte-template/README.md

 # FP-tailwindcss-svelte-template

-This is a fork of Svelte's project template to enable usage of Tailwindcss.
-Refer to https://github.com/sveltejs/template for more info.
+This is a fork of Svelte's project template to enable usage of Functional Programming and Tailwindcss.

+To learn more about the functional programming part, check out this demo project: [ZASA](https://github.com/yuan-kuan/zasa).

 To create a new project based on this template using [degit](https://github.com/Rich-Harris/degit):